Partners for change: Top donors to UN Women

 UN Women relies entirely on voluntary financial contributions to sustain its work and programmes for gender equality and women’s empowerment.
 In 2014, 143 governments made generous commitments to reach this objective, through core funding that provides UN Women with flexible resources that can be used for all its work, including under-funded or emerging priorities.

-To shine a spotlight on our top donors, who have committed to core funding in the double-digits, we bring you a series of interviews with Ministers from our top donor countries.
+To shine a spotlight on our top donors, who have committed to funding in the double-digits, we bring you a series of interviews with Ministers from our top donor countries.
 We ask why gender equality is important for their Government; how women’s empowerment and gender equality feature in their multilateral aid policy; and why UN Women is a great fit for channeling their development assistance.

 Core contribution to UN Women (2014): USD 26.77 million